bigearsenal/XCodeLocalizationHelper/README.md

 Here's why:
 * LocalizationHelper helps you set up your project for localization if it has not been supported yet.
-* You can create new key, value for each Localizable.strings files in a blink of an eye with the helps of GoogleTranslate opens API (steel works from your company's translators :smile:).
+* You can create new key, value for each Localizable.strings files in a blink of an eye with the helps of GoogleTranslate open API (steel works from your company's translators :smile:).
 * You can edit the translation before adding to the project.
-* You can immediately got the code you need in clipboard or using swiftgen for generating API after adding any key to your strings files using LocalizationHelper
+* You can immediately get the code you need in clipboard or using swiftgen for generating API after adding any key to your strings files using LocalizationHelper.
 * See [demo](https://youtu.be/i39IbtfR6Hc).

 So if you like this project, I kindly ask you to [buy me a coffee](https://www.buymeacoffee.com/bigearsenal).
 Your support would be highly appreciated.